-To contend with errors, tolerances, and spacecraft uncertainties, thermal engineers almost universally adopt hot case (EOL) and cold case (BOL) analyses to define upper and lower bounds on predicted temperatures.
+To contend with errors, tolerances, and spacecraft uncertainties, thermal engineers almost universally adopt hot case and cold case analyses to define upper and lower bounds on predicted temperatures.
 The power profile for a hot case analysis may correspond to an operation in which the components' activity results in high dissipation, while the orbit is such that the radiators are exposed to considerable combined solar, albedo and Earth heating.
-Biased margins and tolerances are then imposed on power, environment heating fluxes, and thermal properties in a direction that makes the analysis produce the maximum possible temperature.
+Biased margins and tolerances are then imposed on power, environment heating fluxes, and thermal properties in a such way that the analysis produce the maximum possible temperature.
 Similarly, the input data from the cold case are selected to result in a calculated lowest temperature (Karam, 1998).
-The orbital parameters considered on simulation are shown in "Tab.
-2".
+The orbital parameters considered on simulation are shown in Tab.
+2.

-m 1 1 A 0 1 .
-1 Table 2.
+Table 2.
 Orbital parameters.

 Parameter Cold Case Hot Case

-Beta angle 1.6 ° 48.4 °
+Beta angle -58 ° -90 °

 Solar radiation 1300 W/m 2 1400 W/m 2

-Albedo 20% 30%
+Albedo 40% 40%

 Earth radiation 198 W/m 2 274 W/m 2

-Eclipse time 2111.7 s 1588.3 s
+Eclipse time 1290.5 s 0 s